2-Day Athens Itinerary

 After topping up your energy level, the next stop is the Acropolis Museum.
 From your restaurant, find your way back to Adrianou Street (head east) until the end of the boulevard.
 Advance on Vyronos Street, pass by the Theatre of Dionysus until you locate the museum.

-You can purchase tickets to the Acropolis Museum here: Acropolis Museum Ticket
+You can purchase tickets to the Acropolis Museum here: Acropolis Museum Ticket.

 Once you tour the most-visited museum of Athens, we suggest you spend the rest of the afternoon meandering the streets of Athens to get a feel of the city.
-We recommend exploring Ermou Street from Monastiraki (walking back down Adrianou street) till you get to Syntagma Square.
+We recommend exploring Ermou Street from Monastiraki (walking back down Adrianou Street) till you get to Syntagma Square.

 After a bit of shopping, head to Mount Lycabettus and have a drink in one of the numerous panoramic terraces.
-This hill is 300 meters above sea level and offers the best views of the capital.
+This hill is 300 meters (984 feet) above sea level and offers the best views of the capital.
 This attraction is extremely enjoyable both by day and by night, and you can either walk up or take the funicular.

 The best areas to head to for dinner from Kolonaki are Plaka and Monastiraki.